safstromo/safstromo/README.md

 ---

-I'm student <a href=https://www.iths.se/>@IT-Högskolan</a> where im undertaking a 2 year program to become a Full stack Java develper
+I'm student <a href=https://www.iths.se/>@IT-Högskolan</a> where im undertaking a 2 year program to become a Full stack Java developer

 On my spare time im learning Rust :yum: